 Of course, Neil Lane didn’t just become Bachelor Nation’s go-to jeweler by chance.

-Before becoming synonymous with The Bachelor and The Bachelorette, the Los Angeles based jewelry designer was undoubtedly the premier source for the engagement rings of Hollywood’s biggest stars.
-After all Madonna’s three-stone diamond engagement ring from Guy Ritchie, Reese Witherspoon’s Asscher-cut diamond from Ryan Phillippe, and Portia de Rossi’s east-west set marquise diamond from Ellen DeGeneres are all amongst his most well-known rings.
+Before becoming synonymous with The Bachelor and The Bachelorette, the Los Angeles based jewelry designer was undoubtedly the premier source for the diamond engagement rings of Hollywood’s biggest stars.
+After all Madonna’s three-stone diamond engagement ring from Guy Ritchie, Reese Witherspoon’s Asscher-cut diamond from Ryan Phillippe, and Portia de Rossi’s marquise diamond east-west engagement ring from Ellen DeGeneres are all amongst his most well-known rings.

 “My celebrity clients—then and now—range from the super-famous to rising stars,” says Lane.
 “I think they have all felt comfortable working with me because of the way I walk them through the details of the rings and the diamonds.”

-If you’ve ever tuned into The Bachelor and Bachelorette, you already have a sense of what said ring selection process is like.
+If you’ve ever tuned into The Bachelor and Bachelorette, you already have a sense of what said diamond ring selection process is like.
 Season after season, Lane’s on-screen appearances completely mirror the approach he takes with his celebrity clientele.
-Because of this—and of course the stunning quality and design of his engagement rings—he has risen as one of America’s most famous jewelers.
+Because of this—and of course the stunning diamond quality and designing dream engagement rings—he has risen as one of America’s most famous diamond jewelers.
 It goes without saying that Neil Lane Couture rings drive the ever-evolving tastes and styles of engagement rings everywhere.

-With a new season of The Bachelorette starring Clare Crowley on the horizon, we couldn’t have been more excited to chat with the man behind TV’s most coveted sparklers.
+With a new season of The Bachelorette starring Clare Crowley on the horizon, we couldn’t have been more excited to chat with the man behind TV’s most coveted diamond engagement rings.

 How has your role on The Bachelor and The Bachelorette evolved over the years?